Bioinformatics and Big Data

 Professor Inge Jonassen and part of his team from the CBU (Computational Bioinformatics Unit, Department of Informatics, UiB) are working on the development and application of bioinformatics methods for analysing data descending from high-throughput measurement technologies applied to cancer samples.

 The Jonassen group aims to develop and use mathematical models that capture and predict effects of drugs targeting signaling molecules.
-Through the new project (above), they have established collaborations with groups having a strong track record in this area.
+Through the AML_PM project, they have established collaborations with groups having a strong track record in this area.
 In order to use such models to aid in selecting therapies for individual patients, they aim to utilize machine learning methods.
 One challenge is the relatively small size of training data that will be available for such approaches.
 The group’s approach will be to summarize the data and model predictions using a small number of parameters enabling learning from smaller training sets.
 A more technical challenge is the increasing focus from research funding agencies on data management plans and FAIR data sharing.
 This requires bioinformatics support, but also systematic efforts from those collecting samples and generating data in order to capture and describe in standardized ways meta-data allowing data reuse.